-Want to download this SEO checklist?
+Want to download these ecommerce SEO tips?

 Start your SEO strategy on the right foot by building your website structure to match your keyword strategy.
 This is a lot easier and more effective than building your website structure to match store departments or manufacturer product lines, then later trying to shoehorn keywords in.

 Tip: Pencil in a rough site structure by adding a category for each of your high search volume keywords.
 You can adjust from there, but that’s usually a great place to start.

 When you build your website structure around the keywords that people are using to search for your products, you’ll also make a site that’s easier for your customers to use.
 That’s because you’ll have a navigation menu that uses the same words your customers use when they look for the products you sell.